xwiki-contrib/application-interactive-link-visualizer/PROGRESS.md

 ## Week 1 (29 May - 04 June 2023)

-- [X] Created a new space called `LinkVisualizer` for the application in XWiki
+- [X] Created a new space called `Link Visualizer - Get Started` for the application in XWiki
 - [X] Attented a detailed video meeting with both the mentors
 - [X] Researched about Webjars and studied how to integrate it into the application
 - [X] Developed a `maven-webpack` module to generate the custom Webjar involving TypeScript files (special thanks to [Manuel Leduc](https://github.com/manuelleduc))!